steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 least the basics so to reduce friction when pair-programming (which we do almost all the time).

-He really had no desire to learn it, and took a small amount of offense when we suggested it.
+He really had no desire to learn it, and took no small amount of offense when we suggested it.
 The friction he felt trying to "start over" really bothered him.
-He set out to prove that Vim was not worth his time, and that it was actually us who needed to stop using it, because we were slower by using it.
+He set out to prove that Vim was not worth his time, and that it was actually us who needed to stop using it, because we were the duped slow ones.

 As any such localized experiments go, he never really came up with anything conclusive either way.
 Personally, I suspect he spent more